2023 Legislative Session has come to a close!

 • The Soil Health Specialist Position was added to ODA’s budget.
 This means that the state now has the funds to fill a position in Director Taylor’s office to advise on soil health concerns and incentives.

-• Many of the other bills we supported in the 2021 legislative session were passed!
-Double Up Food Bucks, the SNAP matching program for farm direct sales, received $4 Million in state funding, and the Farm to School program received ample funding as well.
+• Many of the other bills we supported in previous legislative sessions were passed!
+Double Up Food Bucks, the SNAP matching program for farm direct sales and the Farm to School program received ample funding.

 Stop Factory Farms